-This is an Open Access article distributed under the terms of the Creative Commons Attribution License (http://creativecommons.org/licenses/by/4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited
+This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International license. (https://creativecommons.org/licenses/by-nc/4.0/).
+Non-commercial uses of the work are permitted, provided the original work is properly cited.

 The world has welcomed the good news.
 According to published press reports, clinical trials of four vaccine candidates have shown promising results, with three exceeding 90% efficacy.1 The prospect of preventing morbidity and mortality is a cause for optimism.
 Although it is right to be hopeful, many questions still remain unanswered.
 Firstly, how well the vaccines work in population with co-morbids, how well it protects against severe illness, what is the duration of protection, does it require booster dose and does it prevent transmission of disease.